WebAssembly/component-model/design/mvp/CanonicalABI.md

 (or, if false, a `borrow` type).

-The `borrow_scope` field stores the `Task` that lowered the borrowed handle as a parameter.
-When a component only uses sync-lifted exports, due to lack of reentrance, there is at most one `Task` alive in a component instance at any time and thus an optimizing implementation doesn't need to store the `Task` per `ResourceHandle`.
+The `borrow_scope` field stores the `Task` that lowered the borrowed handle as a parameter since there can be multiple tasks live in a component instance at a time (even when only synchronous functions are used, due to reentrance).

 The `num_lends` field maintains a conservative approximation of the number of live handles that were lent from this handle (by calls to `borrow`-taking